ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexres.md

 ---

-Here we illustrate how to run Nexres with its builtin application: KV Server.
-We provide steps by steps tutorial to set up Nexres locally with 4 nodes and using the builtin KV Server to set and get a key-value pair.
+Here we illustrate how to run NexRes with its builtin application: KV Server.
+We provide steps by steps tutorial to set up NexRes locally with 4 nodes and using the builtin KV Server to set and get a key-value pair.

 # Before you begin
-Nexres is only able to be run in Ubuntu 20.04 with ubuntu host.
+NexRes is only able to be run in Ubuntu 20.04 with ubuntu host.
 Please make sure you installed the right version.

 ### Linux
 If you are using Linux, please install Ubuntu 20.04.
 The default user will be ubuntu.